Lake Tanglewood, Texas

 Lake Tanglewood is a village in Randall County, Texas, United States.
-The population was 796 at the 2010 census.
-It is part of the Amarillo, Texas Metropolitan Statistical Area.
+As of the 2020 census, Lake Tanglewood had a population of 686.
+It is part of the Amarillo, Texas, metropolitan statistical area.

 Geography

-According to the United States Census Bureau, the village has a total area of 1.5 sqmi, of which 1.1 sqmi is land and 0.4 sqmi (27.40%) is water.
+According to the United States Census Bureau, the village has a total area of 1.5 sqmi, of which 0.4 sqmi (27.4%) is covered by water.
+It sits beside the lake of the same name, a reservoir on the Prairie Dog Town Fork Red River.